Highland Cattle have been in Scotland since at least the sixth century and are as Scottish as kilts and whisky.

 We are sure to have something to suit your needs.

-Located in Victoria and founded in 1987, we have been breeding these wonderful animals for over 30 years.
 We spent 10 years on the show circuit in the 90's with many wins locally and interstate.

 Older articles which have been reprinted many times over the years.